perkon/vagrant-go/README.md

 # vagrant-go

-Unofficial Vagrant client in Golang that parses `--machine-readable` output.
+Unofficial Vagrant client in Golang that parses `--machine-readable` output from `vagrant` binary.

 **Do not use it, it's work in progress.**